Autism and ADHD

 An accurate diagnosis requires a comprehensive evaluation by qualified healthcare professionals, such as psychologists, psychiatrists, or developmental specialists.

-Recognizing Symptoms of ADHD And Autism
+Recognizing Symptoms of ADHD and Autism

 If you or a loved one is experiencing difficulties with attention, social interactions, communication, or repetitive behaviors, seeking professional evaluation is crucial.
 Some symptoms of autism and ADHD can overlap, leading to self-diagnosis confusion.
 A thorough assessment by a healthcare professional will help clarify the underlying condition and guide appropriate treatment strategies.